Type to search

 Ethnic Influences

 Pho originated in Vietnam, where it’s often made with beef and a beef broth.
-You can also order it with shrimp or tofu at Minh’s Bistro.
+You can also order it with chicken, shrimp and crab meat, or grilled pork chop at Pho Ever Cafe in Newark.

 Ramen is more of a noodle dish than a soup, but you’ll need a spoon at some point—unless you want to bring the bowl to your mouth.
 Miyagi Ramen Bar in Rehoboth Beach has several flavors, including ones with Thai and Korean (curry and bulgogi) influences.